Smurfs: Multi-Agent System using Context-Efficient DFSDT for Tool Planning: Introduction

 \section{Introduction}

-Tool manipulation has traditionally been seen as a distinctive human characteristic, dating back approximately 2.5 million years~\cite{oakley1972man, ambrose2001paleolithic}.
-For large language models (LLMs), access to external tools can equip them with broader capabilities beyond their fixed language modeling knowledge.
-For example, the search engine API empowers ChatGPT to access real-time information~\cite{zhao2023survey}.
-However, LLMs still face many challenges when attempting to use tools to solve tasks.
-These challenges include computational expense and a lack of adaptability to new tools~\cite{hao2024toolkengpt, guu2020retrieval, qin2024toolllm}.
+The ability to manipulate tools for complex tasks has long been considered a distinctive characteristic of humans~\cite{oakley1972man, ambrose2001paleolithic}.
+Can we extend this ability to today’s large language models (LLMs), enabling them to utilize multiple tools to perform complex tasks beyond their inherent capabilities?
+If LLMs can use external tools to access knowledge or execute tasks beyond their fixed language modeling capabilities, we can shift the focus of LLM training towards enhancing their reasoning and tool-use skills.
+This shift would allow tools to supplement what LLMs should know or execute, thereby improving the parameter efficiency of the LLMs.

-This paper addresses the critical research problem of enhancing the problem-solving capabilities of LLMs through the adoption of a multi-agent system (MAS) framework~\cite{dorri2018multi, van2008multi}.
-We posit that a MAS approach can significantly augment the efficacy of LLMs in handling tasks that require a high degree of precision, adaptability, and comprehensive knowledge integration.
+In previous multi-agent systems for tool planning, methods like Chain-of-Thought (CoT)~\cite{wei2023chainofthought}, ReAct~\cite{yao2022react}, and the more advanced DFSDT~\cite{qin2024toolllm} have been proposed to enhance LLMs' ability to handle complex multi-step tasks.
+However, these approaches face notable limitations.
+ReAct has trouble in handling \textit{error propagation} and \textit{limited exploration}.
+DFSDT incorporates a rollback mechanism and depth-first search approach to address limitations of ReAct, but it suffers from \textit{instability} when the base model struggles with long-context reasoning.
+It also introduces inefficiencies due to \textit{redundant context} handling and risks \textit{premature termination} when solving multi-step problems.
+These challenges highlight the need for further innovation to better manage context and reasoning complexity in multi-tool planning systems.

-To this end, we introduce "\textbf{\textit{Smurfs}}" an innovative MAS framework inspired by the collaborative and versatile nature of its namesake cartoon characters.
-The Smurfs framework is based on the principle that synergistic collaboration among specialized agents can overcome the limitations faced by individual LLMs.
-Each agent within the Smurfs framework is designed to perform specific sub-tasks, facilitating a more nuanced and effective approach to complex problem-solving.
-Our research delves into the architectural design, coordination mechanisms, and the operational dynamics of integrating specialized agents into a cohesive system.
-Through rigorous experimental evaluation, the Smurfs framework, utilizing the mistral-7b-instruct model~\cite{jiang2023mistral}, achieved a remarkable 84.4\% win rate against the benchmark set by ChatGPT-ReACT~\cite{yao2022react} on the ToolBench I2 and I3 benchmark~\cite{qin2024toolllm}.
-This outcome not only sets a new state-of-the-art in the field, but also provides concrete evidence of the effectiveness of the multi-agent approach in enhancing LLM capabilities.
+In this paper, we introduce \textbf{\textit{`Smurfs'}}, an innovative multi-agent system (MAS) framework inspired by the collaborative and versatile nature of its namesake cartoon characters.
+The proposed framework leverages enhanced DFSDT to perform complex tool planning tasks without the need for additional training.
+The effectiveness of Smurfs is demonstrated through both open-ended and closed-ended tool planning benchmark experiments~\cite{guo2024stabletoolbench, yang2018hotpotqa}, where it consistently outperforms baseline methods.
+An ablation study, followed by a case study, further investigates the reasons behind this effectiveness.
+These results establish a new state-of-the-art in the field and provide concrete evidence of the advantages of a multi-agent approach in enhancing LLM capabilities.